WilliamAntonRohm/docs/docs/framework/wpf/getting-started/walkthrough-my-first-wpf-desktop-application.md

 1. Open *`ExpenseItHome.xaml`*.

-2. Set the <xref:System.Windows.FrameworkElement.Margin%2A> property on the <xref:System.Windows.Controls.Grid> element to "10,0,10,10", which corresponds to left, top, right and bottom margins:
+2. Set the <xref:System.Windows.FrameworkElement.Margin%2A> property on the <xref:System.Windows.Controls.Grid> element to "10,0,10,10", which corresponds to left, top, right, and bottom margins:

    ```xaml
    <Grid Margin="10,0,10,10">